enaeher/contrail/README.md

 - Allow redirection of trace output (without having to rebind `*out*`)

+- Figure out how to handle var re-definition (currently Contrail can get confused about the trace state of vars in this case)

+- Improve `:report-before-fn` and `:report-after-fn` protocols so that the user doesn't need to know so much about Contrail internals to handle common cases

 - (Maybe) add the ability to serialize (and later re-apply) the current trace state